For the most part, boutonnieres can be often over-looked and under-whelming.

 We've seen brooch bouquets before but this, I think, is our first brooch boutonniere.
 It's kinda rad!
 Apparently Jordan, the groom, had the idea to use a brooch and his best man wore one as well.

-Flickr member Orkaiya added this to the OBB Flickr pool.
-She explians, "I had found a lovely girl from UK who makes these felt flowers.
+Flickr member Orkaiya added this to the Offbeat Bride Flickr pool explaining, "I had found a lovely girl from UK who makes these felt flowers.
 I ordered a batch of them for family and bridal parties.
 It added a playfulness to the day."

 Found these feathers used as a boutonniere/pocket fold kind of a situation from a Sonoma vinyard wedding